Children's Fitness Clinic

 Shuttle service: Runs every 30 minutes, Monday - Friday, 8 a.m. - 6 p.m.
 Find shuttle stop locations.

-The program is for children who are ages six months to 21 years and who are at or above the 85th percentile in body mass index (BMI), a measure of the child's weight relative to height and a common method for assessing health.
-An elevated BMI increases the risk for high blood pressure, type 2 diabetes, elevated cholesterol and cardiovascular disease.
+The program is for children ages six months to 21 years and who are at or above the 85th percentile in body mass index (BMI).

 The clinic works closely with you and your child to develop an individualized treatment plan with realistic goals and dietary and lifestyle changes.

 The Children's Fitness Clinic is part of UVA's Division of Endocrinology.
 This partnership allows us to provide your child with better access to care for insulin resistance and early onset type 2 diabetes.
 We also offer a clinic for children with obesity-related medical problems.